 As a politician, Taylor spent time revitalizing an industry that had little confidence from consumers due to product quality, passing laws that would ensure a higher standard.
-One such instance was the passage of the Bottled-in-Bond Act of 1897, a federal subsidy via a tax abatement for products produced under particular government standards.
+He worked to pass the Bottled-in-Bond Act of 1897, a federal subsidy via a tax abatement for products produced under particular government standards that also ensured that what the distiller said was in the bottle matched its contents.
 6 7

 Old Taylor was the first distillery to reach one million U.S. Government certified cases of straight bourbon whiskey.
 6 7

-In 1987, Jim Beam purchased National Distillers, who used the warehouses to store and age bourbon whiskey.
-4 6 9 A portion of the plant, including the bottling facilities and some old warehouses, was declared surplus in 1994.
-Jim Beam sold the Old Taylor brand to Sazerac in 2009.
+In 1987, National Distillers sold the plant to American Brands.
+4 6 9 The James B. Beam Distillery then used its warehouses for storage.
+A portion of the Old Taylor campus, including the bottling plant and some warehouses, was declared surplus and abandoned.
+American Brands sold the Old Taylor brand to Sazerac in 2009.
 12

-Renovations began on 1½ million square feet of the old distillery in late 1996.
-4 The artisan center opened on February 1, 1997, but financing complications forced the abandonment of the natural spring water bottling plant and the bourbon whiskey plant.
-The artisan center closed not long after it opened.
+Renovations to the bottling plant began in late 1996 and the artisan “mall” opened on February 1, 1997.
+4 Financing issues forced the abandonment of the spring water bottling plant and the bourbon whiskey distillery plans.
+The artisan mall closed not long after it opened.

-Old Taylor was sold to Scott Brady in May 2005.
-5 Brady began to selectively tear down several warehouses that were in states of collapse and resold the wood under Heart Pine Reserve.
+The Old Taylor Distillery site was sold to Scott Brady in May 2005, who began to tear down several warehouses.
+5 The wood salvaged was resold under the Heart Pine Reserve brand.

 In February 2015, the company announced that Marianne Barnes would become the master distiller at the new distillery.
-10 Barnes, a former master taster at Brown-Forman and an assistant at Old Forester, was the first female master distiller since Prohibition.
-10 13 A new still from Vendome Copper and Brass Works of Louisville, with a 12,000 barrel per year capacity, was installed in October.
+10 Barnes, a former master taster at Brown-Forman and an assistant at Old Forester, became the first female master distiller since Prohibition.
+10 13 A new copper column still from Vendome Copper & Brass Works of Louisville was installed in October.
 11

-Playing off the castle-like buildings on-site, the new bourbon whiskey operations was named Castle & Key in February 2016.
+A nod to the castle-like architecture of the buildings and the key-shaped appearance of the spring house, Arvin and Murry named the new bourbon distillery Castle & Key in February 2016.
 11 Production of Castle & Key’s bottled-in-bond bourbon began in the summer.
-It is to be followed by a botanical gin, flavored with plants native to Kentucky, in 2018.